yannickbattail/openscad-generate/README.md

 It generates for all the presets:

-- png image
-- webp (or gif) animation
+- png image and webp (or gif) animation
 - 3mf 3D model
 - add thumbnail to the 3mf model and source code
 - mosaic of all the presets